lazymaniac/codecompanion-reasoning.nvim/README.md

   - Auto-loads context from `.codecompanion/project-knowledge.md` into new chats.
   - `initialize_project_knowledge`: saves a comprehensive knowledge file provided by the model.
   - `project_knowledge`: proposes changelog entries and updates the knowledge file with user approval.
+- **Custom System Prompt**:
+  - On chat creation, the extension overwrites the default CodeCompanion system prompt with a concise, tool-driven prompt tailored for reasoning agents, companion tools, validation discipline, and concise output.
+  - See: `lua/codecompanion/_extensions/reasoning/helpers/system_prompt.lua`.
 - **Session Management**:
   - Auto-save sessions, browse history, restore last session, and project-scoped views.
   - Title generation on first message and periodic refresh (configurable).